eliwilliams1337/website/projects/AcrylicBoxShop.md

 ## Welcome to
 # Albatross Box Shop

-We are happy to have our custom order boxes and cases now open for general business!
+We are happy to have our custom order boxes and cases now open for _general business!_

-Sizes from 2" x 2" x 2"

 Working out of Long Island City, NY